harshlal028/webauthn/Explainer:-PRF-extension.md

 ### Example

 The following example reflects the basic usage of the PRF extension where a fixed key is requested per credential.
 It requests a PRF evaluation from a discoverable credential bound to the current origin and logs it to the console, base64 encoded.
 It requires a security key that supports the `hmac-secret` feature in CTAP2.
+(See sample below to create a credential first if the origin doesn't already have one.)

 ```js
 navigator.credentials.get({